h-connor/OneLifeHardcore7DaysMod/readme.md

 Contrast to most other dead is dead mods, this one resets most things from death.

+**WARNING**

+Be careful not to run this mod on your normal worlds.

+To know whether or not this mod is running, press `F1` when running the game.
+You should see `Yellow` text printed somewhere in the console saying: `WRN ONELINE: Active!`.
+This verifies that the mod is active.

 ## Intention

 This mod is intended to be played with all world settings set to default, with the exception of;